Boston Hunters: Founding

-On October 21, 2025, the WPBL announced that Boston would host one of the league's four inaugural teams, alongside New York, San Francisco, and Los Angeles.
+On October 21, 2025, the WPBL announced that Boston would be one of the league's four inaugural teams, alongside New York, San Francisco, and Los Angeles.
 Boston was chosen because of its loyal baseball fan base and rich history.

-The team does not have a name yet.
-Its main color is green, with a color scheme similar to that of Boston Legacy FC and the Boston Fleet.
+In November 2025, the team selected catcher Hyeonah Kim of South Korea with the fourth overall pick of the inaugural WPBL draft.
+The team's first manager was Keith Foulke, a former relief pitcher for the Boston Red Sox.

-2026
+2026 season

-The team will not play in Boston during the 2026 WPBL season.
-Instead, all four inaugural teams will compete in neutral-site exhibition games across the United States.
+The Hunters are not playing in Boston in the 2026 WPBL season.
+Instead, Robin Roberts Stadium in Springfield, Illinois, serves as a neutral venue for the season.
 League co-founder Keith Stein has stated that there is a chance of home games being introduced in subsequent seasons.

+After losing two of their first three games, the Hunters announced that former Red Sox second baseman Jemile Weeks would replace Keith Foulke as manager.

+Team identity

+When revealed, the team used the working name WPBL Boston.
+On July 8, 2026, the team received the name "Boston Hunters" after physician, women's rights activist, and Boston native Harriot Kezia Hunt.

+The Hunters' logo is an osprey clasping a baseball bat.
+The team's main color is green, like Boston Legacy FC, the Boston Fleet, and the Boston Celtics.